meilisearch/strapi-plugin-meilisearch/README.md

   isUsingCompositeIndex: true, // the index 'searchindex' is shared with
                                // multiple models

-  searchIndexName: '$is_mymodelname' // We count records in by counting this field };
+  searchIndexTypeId: '$is_mymodelname' // We count records in by counting this field };